Same Sex 'Green Card Marriage' Facts

 Were you married within or outside of the U.S. or U.S. territories?
 There are two potential issues that might concern U.S. Citizenship and Immigration Services (USCIS) if you were married outside of the U.S.:

 - The legality of same-sex marriage in another country

 Lawful Forms of Marriage

-Same-Sex Green Card Marriage
+Same-Sex Marriage: Green Card Investigation

 Petitioning for Lawful Permanent Residency for Your Same-Sex Spouse

-The USCIS views same-sex marriage as valid so long as it was legally commenced.
+The USCIS views same-sex marriage as valid as long as it is legally commenced.
 You can file an immigration visa petition for your spouse even if you have moved to another state after getting married.